mrkaleArduinoLib/gbj_appled/README.md

 ## isBlinking(), isPatterned()

 #### Description
-The particular getter returns flag determining whether corresponding steady or patterned blinking of the led is valid.
+The particular getter returns flag determining whether corresponding steady or patterned blinking mode of the led is valid.
 * In fact, the getter determines whether the internal timer is active and runs.

 #### Syntax